How to Build an Outdoor Pickleball Court?

 What is the best surface for outdoor pickleball?

-The best surface for outdoor pickleball is one that provides good grip, shock absorption, and consistent playing characteristics.
-A textured concrete or asphalt court with a medium to coarse grit finish is generally considered the ideal surface for outdoor play.
-Acrylic sport surfacing systems are also an option, as they provide superior traction and shock absorption.
-Other options include clay courts, synthetic turf, rubber surfaces, and artificial grass.
+The best surface for outdoor pickleball is one that provides good grip, shock absorption, and consistency.
+Concrete and asphalt are the most common surfaces used for outdoor courts.
+Acrylic sport surfacing systems are also a popular option for their traction and shock absorption.

 How thick should a pickleball court concrete be?